watem-sedem/watem-sedem/docs/curve-number.rst

 intensity, surface crust formation, crop cover, antecedent conditions, etc.

 The runoff module used in CNWS does not represent the original CN method.
-To overcome some of the shortcomings mentioned above, some adjustments to the original CN method have been made.
+To overcome these shortcomings mentioned above, some adjustments to the original CN method have been made.
 On the one hand some processes are incorporated into the equations, on the other hand a spatio-temporal translation of the event-based output is implemented.
 In the following section the current